SRodi/srodi.github.io/_posts/2025-05-19-kubernetes-ebpf-observability-retina-deepdive.md

 Retina’s value becomes most clear when examining common scenarios that DevOps, SREs, or network engineers face.
 Here are a few real-world use cases where Retina provides high value, by simplifying or accelerating what used to be painful processes:

 * **Debugging Pod Connectivity Issues**: Scenario: Suddenly, two services that used to communicate (microservice A calling B) can no longer reach each other.
 Perhaps after a network policy change or an unknown issue, connections time out.
 The traditional approach involves checking logs, verifying network policy YAMLs, and if needed, running `tcpdump` on each node that might host those pods – a time-consuming and technically challenging process (requires access to nodes and careful filtering).
 With Retina: This becomes much easier.
 An engineer can run a one-line **Retina capture** targeting pods A and B. Retina will automatically deploy capture jobs on all nodes where those pods reside and collect packet traces (for example, capturing any TCP SYN packets from A to B and seeing if they get replies).
 Within minutes, the engineer can retrieve a pcap file to identify if packets are being dropped (and if so, where and why – e.g. no SYN-ACK means the request never reached B, possibly a networking rule issue).
 Retina can also concurrently show **drop metrics** – for instance, the `retina_drop_reason` metric might show incrementing counts for a specific drop cause on a node, pointing directly to the problem (e.g. packets dropped due to an iptables rule or an MTU issue).
 By **automating distributed packet capture**, Retina dramatically shortens the feedback loop for network troubleshooting from hours to minutes.

-* **Debugging Pod Connectivity Issues**: Scenario: Suddenly, two services that used to communicate (microservice A calling B) can no longer reach each other.
-Perhaps after a network policy change or an unknown issue, connections time out.
-The traditional approach involves checking logs, verifying network policy YAMLs, and if needed, running `tcpdump` on each node that might host those pods – a time-consuming and technically challenging process (requires access to nodes and careful filtering).
-With Retina: This becomes much easier.
-An engineer can run a one-line **Retina capture** targeting pods A and B. Retina will automatically deploy capture jobs on all nodes where those pods reside and collect packet traces (for example, capturing any TCP SYN packets from A to B and seeing if they get replies).
-Within minutes, the engineer can retrieve a pcap file to identify if packets are being dropped (and if so, where and why – e.g. no SYN-ACK means the request never reached B, possibly a networking rule issue).
-Retina can also concurrently show **drop metrics** – for instance, the `retina_drop_reason` metric might show incrementing counts for a specific drop cause on a node, pointing directly to the problem (e.g. packets dropped due to an iptables rule or an MTU issue).
-By **automating distributed packet capture**, Retina dramatically shortens the feedback loop for network troubleshooting from hours to minutes.

 * **Continuous Monitoring of Network Health**: Scenario: You want to ensure the cluster’s networking is healthy over time and get alerted to any anomalies.
 This includes detecting things like: a spike in DNS failures (which could indicate an external DNS outage or CoreDNS issues), increased API server latency (which might impact all components), or a surge in dropped packets possibly due to misrouting or saturated links.
 With Retina: All these are exposed as **Prometheus metrics with Kubernetes context**.
 An operator can set up **alerts** – e.g., “Alert if any namespace sees >100 dropped packets in 5 minutes” or “Alert if `hubble_dns_error_total` > 0 for 10 minutes in the production namespace”.
 Grafana dashboards can continuously display these metrics per cluster, and one can correlate them with deployments or incidents.
 For example, Retina measures **DNS query/response counts and error codes**; if a rollout causes a spike in NXDOMAIN errors, you’d see it immediately and could investigate if an application is querying wrong DNS names.
 Likewise, Retina’s metric for **API server latency** allows cluster operators to notice if the control plane is under stress (perhaps etcd issues) as it starts affecting pods’ ability to communicate with the API server.
 Another example: you can track **namespace-level traffic** – Retina can tell you how much traffic each namespace is sending/receiving, and even alert if a normally quiet namespace suddenly starts transmitting large volumes (which could be a sign of a compromised pod exfiltrating data).
 All of this monitoring happens continuously, so you gain **ongoing visibility** into the network internals of your cluster, akin to having a cluster-wide packet watchdog that never sleeps.